okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/interaction-code/index.md

 * The client app generates the PKCE code verifier & code challenge.

-* The client app begins interaction with the authorization server, providing any context it may have, such as a login hint, as well as sending the code challenge in a request for authorization of certain scopes to the Okta Authorization Server.
+* The client app begins interaction with the Authorization Server, providing any context it may have, such as a login hint, as well as sending the code challenge in a request for authorization of certain scopes to the Okta Authorization Server.

   > **Note:** A confidential client authenticates with the Authorization Server while a public client (like the Sign-In Widget) identifies itself to the Authorization Server.
 Both must provide the PKCE code challenge.